Individual Project Related Assessment

 Each Sprint has its own reflection document, linked to the Sprint page above.

-There will be mark for Professionalism worth 10%, as judged by the Project Auditor and Unit
+There will be mark for Professionalism, as judged by the Project Auditor and Unit

 Professionalism has many aspects, making it hard to set out a check list, but includes